Frequently Asked Questions

 Millersville University does not insure your personal belongings and does not assume liability for theft or damages.
 A parent's homeowner's policy may provide insurance coverage.

-- All halls at MU have 24 hour visitation.
+- All halls at MU have a visitation policy

 - Students can have guests in their room only if there is no objection from their roommate(s).